Determinants

 Invertible Matrix Theorem

-Throughout our study of linear algebra, we have encountered various characterizations of invertible matrices.
-The Invertible Matrix Theorem consolidates these into a single powerful statement: for square matrices, properties related to existence and uniqueness of solutions, linear independence, spanning, linear transformations, and determinants are all logically equivalent.
-This means that establishing any one of these properties automatically implies all the others.
+Throughout our study of linear algebra, we have encountered many different characterizations of invertible matrices.
+The Invertible Matrix Theorem consolidates them into a single statement: for square matrices, properties related to existence and uniqueness of solutions, linear independence, spanning, linear transformations, and determinants are all logically equivalent.
+Establishing any one of these properties automatically implies all the others — making the IMT a workhorse of linear algebra and one of the central results of Section I.

 Let \(A\) be an \(n \times n\) matrix.
 Then the following statements are logically equivalent.